kevininga/MangaVerse/README.md

 kevininga - Backend and Database Specialist

+- Made significant contributions to frontend development and CSS styling.
 - Implemented backend routes and MongoDB integration.
 - Collaborated on backend architecture and best practices.